 After school tutoring is provided for struggling students based on teacher recommendation for ELA and Math.
-Enrichment clubs are also provided after school at Lewis.
-The Fort Irwin Community provides sports programs, Girl Scouts, Boy Scouts, and AWANA through the post church community.
+Enrichment clubs such as: Art Club, Sports Club, Yoga Club, and STEM Club are also provided after school at Lewis.
+The Fort Irwin Community provides sports programs, Girl Scouts, Cub Scouts, and AWANA through the post church community.
 At school, our active PTA provides assemblies for our students.
+Due to Covid-19 restrictions and safety guidelines, many of these inperson resources are currently on hold.